Why Industry Corps?

 Postsecondary success for Boston Public School (BPS) graduates is narrowly understood as degree completion from an institution of higher education.
 Of the BPS graduates who attend a college or university, a little over half earn an Associates and/or Bachelors degree, representing only one-third of total BPS graduates, according to public data acquired from the Massachusetts Department of Elementary and Secondary Education (DESE).
 Although this data is alarming, it presents an opportunity to provide innovative, post-secondary education coupled with robust training to rebuild the skilled labor workforce and help redefine postsecondary success for local youth.

-See how the Center for Skilled Trades at Wentworth aims to collaborate with industry to develop solutions that will grow the skilled labor workforce.
+See how Industry Corps aims to collaborate with industry to develop solutions that will grow the skilled labor workforce.